 Any board member can be dismissed immediately for gross negligence or misconduct.

-The board should provide input, not just listen and agree, as Open Knowledge International is in a time of change and growth and looks to the board for guidance.
+The board should provide input, not just listen and agree, as Open Knowledge Foundation is in a time of change and growth and looks to the board for guidance.
 However the board is not expected to be active in day to day operations, activity or management.

 Chair: The chair should be able to dedicate real time to the organisation rather than act just as a figurehead; be able to play an active part in steering the organisation as we plan and deliver our new strategy, including creating new organisational structures and beginning new forms of fundraising activity.